ENMU-Ruidoso’s new president is well known in Lincoln County.

 While serving at Otero Junior College in Colorado, Trosper was the main writer of the Higher Learning Commission assurance argument, coordinated dual credit instruction, assisted in new program and budget development, and was the college liaison for educational programming at the Colorado Coalition for the Homeless facility at Fort Lyon.
 He is a 2017 graduate of the Colorado Community College System Dean’s Academy, and has previously served in community roles on a regional manufacturing board and school district accountability committee.

 Trosper grew up on a farm and ranch in rural Eastern Colorado, and enjoys living and working in smaller communities.
 He loves being outside, fly fishing and playing golf.
-He and his wife, Lessa, have three children, a Great Dane, and chickens.
+He and his wife, Lessa, have three children, three Great Danes, and chickens.
 They enjoy being part of the Ruidoso community.

 “ENMU-Ruidoso and the larger community is a special place with dedicated individuals, and I am honored to continue serving the community in the role of President,” Trosper said after the announcement.
 “I have loved the faculty and staff I work with and serve in my current role as Vice President of Student Learning and Success.
 My family has made the community our home, and Lessa and I look forward to our children growing up here.